TAMustafa/TAMustafa.github.io/_posts/2023-04-28-Tower_PlayerMovement.md

 tags: [unity, navmesh, probuilder, c#]
 ---

-# Enemy Movement on a NavMesh
+# Enemy movement via NavMesh

 The purpose of the blog is to document my journey in building a simple Tower Defense game.
 In this _first_ part I show how I made the enemy object move towards to the target using Navigation AI (NavMesh).